Migrating from Webpacker to esbuild

 3. Move to jsbundling-rails and cssbundling-rails

-As per the README in the jsbundling-rails
+As per the README in the jsbundling-rails repo:

 Use esbuild, rollup.js, or Webpack to bundle your JavaScript, then deliver it via the asset pipeline in Rails.
 This gem provides installers to get you going with the bundler of your choice in a new Rails application, and a convention to use app/assets/builds to hold your bundled output as artifacts that are not checked into source control (the installer adds this directory to .gitignore by default).